XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: XAutoML: Exploring AutoML Optimizations

 \subsection{Validating Machine Learning Models}

-The \emph{leaderboard} (see Figure~\ref{fig:startpage}, C) provides a tabular overview of all evaluated candidates.
-Each row displays the performance (R17), average prediction time, and a \emph{pipeline visualization} of a single candidate.
-The pipeline visualization renders all pipeline steps as a \acf{DAG} that enables users to identify differences between the various candidates quickly (R13, R23).
-Via the \emph{Continue in \name{Jupyter}} button, the corresponding candidate can be exported to \name{Jupyter}.
+The \emph{leaderboard} (Figure~\ref{fig:startpage}, C) provides a tabular overview of all evaluated candidates.
+Each row displays the candidate id, performance (R17), average prediction time (currently not visible), and the used classifier (currently not visible) of a single candidate.
+Via the \emph{Continue in \name{Jupyter}} button (currently not visible), the corresponding candidate can be exported to \name{Jupyter}.
+The leaderboard is intended to provide a rough first impression of the optimization with the option to select single candidates for further inspection.

-Users can reveal more details about candidates by selecting the corresponding entries in the leaderboard (see Figure~\ref{fig:startpage}, C1).
+Users can reveal more details about candidates by selecting the corresponding entries in the leaderboard (Figure~\ref{fig:startpage}, C1).
 The \emph{candidate inspection} view provides data and model transparency for a single \ac{ML} pipeline.
 Users can find all required information to decide if the corresponding model is a ``good'' model worth selecting (N1).
 Therefore, existing \ac{XAI} techniques are incorporated to provide a holistic visual user interface.
 Users can interactively control the level of detail they are interested in.
 The requirements analysis revealed no clear preferences regarding the presented information.
 Therefore, we decided to implement most of the model and data inspections and provide measures for users to visualize or extract the missing information on their own.
+Related information is aggregated in a \emph{card} with a short description (Figure~\ref{fig:startpage}, C2) that can be revealed by selecting it.
+Figure~\ref{fig:candidate_inspections} provides an overview of all implemented cards which are described in more detail later in this section.
+Inspections in each card are always computed based on the output of a single step in the pipeline.
+The complete pipeline structure is visible in a \emph{pipeline visualization} view (Figure~\ref{fig:startpage}, C4).
+It renders all pipeline steps as a \ac{DAG} that enables users to identify differences between the various candidates quickly (R13, R23).
+Even though the space for the pipeline visualization is quite limited, it is still sufficient to display typical pipelines constructed by modern \ac{AutoML} systems containing at most 10 nodes and only a few parallel paths, \eg, \cite{Feurer2015}.